uberfig/ivytime.gay/content/goobers/_index.md

 +++
-title = "the little goober webring" description = "a webring for cool people on the indieweb" template = "generic.html" page_template = "blog-page.html"
+title = "the lil' goober webring" description = "a webring for cool people on the indieweb" template = "generic.html" page_template = "blog-page.html"